-Our staff is the backbone of this organization, and we have such an inspiring and caring group.
-They provide compassionate service while keeping the environment safe for everyone staying here.
-Together, we are trying to make a positive difference in our community and in the lives of those entrusted to our care.
+Our staff is the backbone of this organization.
+They provide compassionate support while keeping the environment safe for everyone staying here.
+Every day, CSC staff and volunteers work towards making a positive difference in our community and in the lives who come to The Bridges for support.

 Moe’s love of food started at an early age, with the inspiration of his mother’s simple rustic food and throughout his career it has bred a strong respect for hand crafted food as well as its origins.
 A lover of the outdoors and an avid gardener, he is passionate about sustainability and preserving the integrity of nature through his craft.